The search for the South Island kokako commenced four decades ago.

 Recently, many more people have joined the effort and we’re now calling on all backcountry users to be our eyes and ears.

-We need you and we're offering you a reward.
+We need you and we're offering you a an even bigger reward.

 The Trust has changed the game by organising systematic searches in sites it ranks as most likely to result in an encounter.

-We have received – and followed up - some truly exciting reports of the bird.
+We have received - and followed up - some truly exciting reports of the bird - you can view a map of encounters reported to us recently here.
 Yet despite our hard work, we have yet to determine for sure that the bird survives.

 We need to lift the game again.
 That’s why we’re offering a reward for good information, first to capture the public imagination; and second to encourage more people to be vigilant for the bird.

-The Trust will pay a reward of $5,000 (NZD) for information resulting in confirmation that the South Island kokako is still alive.
+The Trust will pay a reward of $10,000 (NZD) for information resulting in confirmation that the South Island kōkako is still alive.
+We are hugely grateful to the two sponsors of this reward, initially Mōhua Investments Ltd and now The Morgan Foundation, who have matched the earlier reward of $5,000.

-Now we’re appealing to you - birders, trampers, hunters, pest managers and all other backcountry users - to be the additional ears and eyes of the search effort.
+We’re appealing to you all - birders, trampers, hunters, pest managers and all other backcountry users - to be the additional ears and eyes of the search effort.

 This remarkable bird needs you!
 And we need credible reports so that we can act swiftly to conserve the species.